malcolmsailor/efficient_rhythms/docs/settings.md

 Parameters that begin "force\_chord\_tone" (though not "force\_non\_chord\_tone") apply regardless of whether
 <a href="#chord_tone_selection">`chord_tone_selection`</a> is true.
-Other chord tone settings modify the behaviour activated by
+Other chord tone settings modify the behavior activated by
 <a href="#chord_tone_selection">`chord_tone_selection`</a>.

 -   [**`chord_tone_and_root_disable`**]{#chord_tone_and_root_disable}:
     bool.
-If True, disables all chord-tone and root specific behaviour.
+If True, disables all chord-tone and root specific behavior.
     Specifically, disables
     <a href="#chord_tone_selection">`chord_tone_selection`</a>,
     <a href="#chord_tones_no_diss_treatment">`chord_tones_no_diss_treatment`</a>,